circuitnederland/registrationform/cyclos_configuration/scripts/registration/README.md

 - APP.TRANSLATIONS.address-region: Add a custom translation: "Provincie".
 - APP.TRANSLATIONS.address-city: Add a custom translation: "Plaats".
 - CONTENT_MANAGEMENT.EMAILS.activated.body.template: {Add a line with links to the apps as decided on by stakeholders}

+# 2. Go-live phase

+# Configuration

+Set the registration wizard in the configuration: System > [System configuration] Configurations > 'Default for Nederland', under the [Data visible to guests] section:
+- Possible groups for public registration: (select the bedrijven and particulieren groups of the active communities - make sure you don't select broker groups)
+- Registration wizard for large screens: Registration wizard
+- Registration wizard for medium screens: Registration wizard
+- Registration wizard for small screens: Registration wizard

+# Changes to left-overs from the old registration process

+## Remove extension points

+Remove the extension points we used in the old registration process, involving an iDeal/Mollie payment: System > [Tools] > Extension points.
+Open the following extension points and uncheck the 'Enabled' checkbox:
+- activateUserCheckPayment
+- createUser